AngelicaHanley/story_seeker/README.md

 # Story Seeker Project Description

+#How to Use: go to the link https://angelicahanley.github.io/story_seeker/ for the website!

 #Engineered a book recommendation website, delivering personalized book recommendations based on user-selections

 #Developed front-end of website using HTML and CSS, and implemented back-end functionality and data management using JavaScript